cmu-db/15721-s24-ee2/datafusion-integration/testing/README.md

 Idea is to develop the execution as a library and then this crate can be used to test the execution engine by passing the physical node to it.

+ Convert Node based plan to DAG

+ execute the dag